**Update – October 29, 2021 – We’ve tested and validated a new DriverKit DEXT v2.0.0 for the ASIX AX88179 chipset that we use in our wired

 - Enter your password in the box to open the lock, and click Unlock when you’re finished.

-- Now, with the lock open, click Allow to allow the driver extension to proceed and, then, exit System Preferences and the ASIX Application, then Restart your computer.
+- Now, with the lock open, click Allow to allow the driver extension to proceed.
+Then, exit System Preferences and the ASIX Application, and Restart your computer.

 After checking your network status, you may still have the ASIX application running on your dock.
 You don’t need to keep the app open for network functionality, but you cannot delete the application at this time.
 This is a requirement for DEXT functionality.